 Changing or Exchanging Your Ticket

-Once you buy your ticket, you can change the following with a ¥200 fee.
-Take your tickets to Guest Services or the ticket booths.
-There, you can:
+Once you buy your ticket, you can change the following with a ¥200 fee (visit Guest Relations Center or the ticket booths):

-- Exchange your printed e-ticket (from the convenience store or through the official website) to a hard printed ticket.
-The designs vary.
-This is perfect if you want to have a ticket for a souvenir.
+- Exchange your printed e-ticket (from the convenience store or through the official website) to a hard printed ticket (designs vary)

 - Reduce the number of days on your multi-day passport.
 This is ¥200 for each day you reduce, with an extra ¥200 per ticket.

 Extending Your Passport

 If you buy a 1 to a 3-day passport, you can extend it to a maximum of 4 days.
 To do this, go to the Guest Relations Center in either Park or at the Ticketing Center in Ikispari.
 Your passport must still be valid to be extended.